 As I said before, everything happens for a reason.
 Hard work will not change that.
 Courage and discipline have never been shown to accomplish anything.
 I don’t need to wake up earlier, go to the gym, show up to work before, go above and beyond, stay longer, study more, or improve myself because what’s the point?
 It should all come to me.
 I deserve it.

 The guy in the movie that wakes up early, works out harder, ignores distractions, and focuses with all his might on improving always ends up losing, right?
 Or, at least, that’s all I see because I stop watching the movie halfway through.
-What’s the point of finishing the film if I know the ending (the scientist guy is brushing his teeth at this point and still looking confused)?
+What’s the point of finishing the film if I know the ending?
 A loser is always a loser, and a winner is always a winner; no amount of discipline can change that.